 remove the cataract and implant the new lens.
 The surgeon often uses ultrasound energy

-to liquefy the cataract (phacoemulsification).
-The surgeon then removes the remains
+to liquefy and remove the cataract (phacoemulsification).
+The surgeon then removes

 The painless procedure takes about 15 to 30 minutes.
 Complex cases are not common.

 If both eyes have cataracts, surgery is done on 1 eye at a time.
 The 2 procedures